spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   Types commonly returned by build-interface attributes
-    Even though there's no enforcement on it, the type of the objects returned most often when asking for the ``libs`` attributes is a :py:class:`llnl.util.filesystem.LibraryList`.
+    Even though there's no enforcement on it, the type of the objects returned most often when asking for the ``libs`` attributes is :py:class:`LibraryList <llnl.util.filesystem.LibraryList>`.
-    Similarly the usual type returned for ``headers`` is a :py:class:`llnl.util.filesystem.HeaderList`, while for ``command`` is a :py:class:`spack.util.executable.Executable`.
-You can refer to their API documentation to discover more about them.
+    Similarly the usual type returned for ``headers`` is :py:class:`HeaderList <llnl.util.filesystem.HeaderList>`, while for ``command`` is :py:class:`Executable <spack.util.executable.Executable>`.
+You can refer to these objects' API documentation to discover more about them.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Extra query parameters
 ^^^^^^^^^^^^^^^^^^^^^^^

 An advanced feature of the Spec's build-interface protocol is the support for extra parameters after the subscript key.
-In fact, any of the key used in the query can be followed by a comma separated list of extra parameters which can be inspected by the package receiving the request to fine tune a response.
+In fact, any of the keys used in the query can be followed by a comma separated list of extra parameters which can be inspected by the package receiving the request to fine tune a response.